daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 23. Combine videos and bookmarks by index

 Let's repeat exercise 21, but this time lets use your new zip() function.
 For each video and bookmark pair, create a {videoId, bookmarkId} pair

+### 24. Retrieve each video's id, title, middle interesting moment time, and smallest box art url

+This is a variation of the problem we solved earlier.
+This time each video has an interesting moments collection, each representing a time during which a screenshot is interesting or representative of the title as a whole.
+Notice that both the boxarts and interestingMoments arrays are located at the same depth in the tree.
+Retrieve the time of the middle interesting moment and the smallest box art url simultaneously with zip().
+Return an {id, title, time, url} object for each video.